EASS-HIT-PART-A-2024-CLASS-VI/MasterMinutesShaked/README.md

-# 📅 LLM-Powered Task Scheduler API
+# 📅 MasterMinutes: A LLM-Powered Task Scheduler API

 A FastAPI-based project that leverages a Large Language Model (LLM) to intelligently schedule tasks based on user-defined constraints.
 This project aims to automate the task scheduling process, making it more efficient and adaptable.